dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 rack the presence of ctDNA in a cohort of 118 patients, aiming to evaluate the presence of large structural variants

 The use of ddPCR for the detection of ctDNA is still a method of choice in current research.
 A recent prospective study in a large cohort of 851 CRC patients stage II-III performed whole-exome sequencing (WES) on tumor tissue and tracked patient specific mutations via ddPCR.
-Notably, ctDNA detection was based on the consensus of a set of ctDNA-calling algorithms, which they further leveraged in a sub-analysis to establish calling profiles of different trade-offs between sensitivity and specificity.
+Notably, ctDNA detection was based on the consensus of a set of ctDNA-calling algorithms.
+At the landmark timepoint (a median of 21 days after surgery), this approach reported a sensitivity of 35% and a specificity of 98%.

 Several other studies have explored the potential of assessing tumor mutations to inform the tracking of MRD via ctDNA.